onurersen/onurersen.github.io/_posts/2022-02-10-first-summarize-then-verbalize.md

 If you summarize (or provide sneak peek first), then verbalize, It will be the same as if you're checking the executive summary of an article or a book and if you're not interested you do not go with the details.

 In a fruitful two-way communication most participants shall be respecting what the other person seeks in the conversation.
-It will definitely help to save time for more important things and not waste any productive time for both parties.
+It will definitely help to save time for more important things and use time effectively for both parties.